Centers & Institutes

 The ANSERS Institute provides an environment for innovation and change in special education through exemplary teaching, creative research and community outreach.
 The ANSERS Institute works in conjunction with the TCU laboratory schools, Starpoint and KinderFrogs, to create and coordinate professional development opportunities for local teachers, informational sessions for parents and learning experiences for students interested in becoming special education teachers.
 ANSERS faculty also conducts research focused on improving academic and social outcomes for students with disabilities in public and private school settings.
 The ANSERS Institute is striving to explore and understand how to best meet the needs of children with disabilities.

-The TCU Center for Public Education acknowledges education as a civil and human right, public good, and both a process and a goal.
-TCU Center for Public Education seeks to understand the complexity of public education at the the system level and build connections with individual schools.
-The Center for Public Education (CPE) builds collaborative partnerships, engages a variety of initiatives, and conducts research.
-TCU’s Center for Public Education is the only institution of higher education in the Dallas-Fort Worth metroplex to house an College Advising Corps chapter.
+The TCU Center for Public Education (CPE) acknowledges education as a civil and human right as well as a public good.
+The Center builds collaborative partnerships, engages in a variety of initiatives, and promotes research about related and relevant issues.
+CPE@TCU is the only institution of higher education in the Dallas-Fort Worth metroplex to house a College Advising Corps chapter.
 The TCU College Advising Corps places recent college graduates in high schools as college advisors.
 Click here to learn more about the TCU College Advising Corps.